blackbaud/barkbaud/README.md

 ## Prerequisites

 -  A server, such as your local machine, capable of running [NodeJS](https://nodejs.org/).
+-  Familiarity with NodeJS and environment variables, cloning a repo with git, using a command line interface (CLI) such as the Command Prompt in Windows.
 -  Install NodeJS (which also installs NPM)
 -  Install [Git](https://git-scm.com/) for cloning the repo to your local machine
 -  Optional:  [Install Bower](http://bower.io/#install-bower)